chrisdone/website/posts/dont-move-the-needle.md

 to make web apps until LLMs came along puts the abject failure into stark relief.

-Go forward another ten years and I worked at a few companies and then I did consulting for about 35 different companies, who were all using Haskell.
+Go forward another ten years and I worked at a few companies and then
+-->

+I did consulting for about 35 different companies, who were all using Haskell.
 Not one time did I look at a codebase or management structure and say wow, this is perfection.
-As you can imagine, or not imagine, there was a lot of garbage, a lot of mess, often done by "rockstars" others had to clean up after.
+As you can imagine, or not imagine, there was a lot of garbage, a lot of mess.
 Many of these companies are gone or still around.
 But no one particular technology, methodology or system would have moved the needle.
 Haskell/Rust doesn't save you, microservices/monoliths don't save you, AI doesn't save you.
 Politics, the market, bad luck,